 #2 Best Product Managers Prioritize

-There is a new feature request, you need to analyse the customer feedback, and you also need to test the existing features.
+There is a new feature request, you need to analyze the customer feedback, and you also need to test the existing features.
 What do you as a product manager?

 Ian says, “A 1% PM knows how to sequence projects.
 They balance quick wins vs. platform investments appropriately.
 They balance offense and defense projects appropriately.
 Offense projects are ones that grow the business.
 Defense projects are ones that protect and remove drag on the business (operations, reducing technical debt, fixing bugs, etc.).”